Rmcolonn/Rmcolonn.github.io/about.md

 permalink: /about/
 ---

 I am currently enrolled in the Accelerated Bachelors/Masters program for Statistics at NC State.
 I Graduated from undergrad on May 9th, and am now officially a Masters student.
-During my undergraduate career at NC State I worked with the NC State baseball and tennis teams.
-I'm planning to continue to help out on those projects, but take more of a advisor role since I will be graduating soon.
+During my undergraduate career, I worked with the NC State baseball and tennis team.
+I'm planning to continue to help out on those projects, but take more of a advisor role since I will be graduating from graduate school soon.

 ### More Information